Aym3nJ/Aym3nJ/README.md

 - 👋 Hi, I’m @Aym3nJ
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently using Java
+-    but i do like to use C++ and Python from time to time
 - 💞️ I’m looking to collaborate on something new
 - 📫 How to reach me Telagram @Aym3nJ